nanoMFG/python-best-practices-v2/responses/02_follow-style-guidelines.md

 Use 4 spaces for indentation.
 For more conventions, refer to PEP8.

 Go to formatting.py and edit the code so that the style guidelines are followed.
 Then, commit your changes.

+For testing purposes, make any commit that includes 'x = 5' in formatting.py